Home Research Mission Ops Education

 Send Email

 Dr. Heidi B. Hammel received her undergraduate degree from MIT in 1982 and her Ph.D. from U. Hawaii in 1988.
 After a post-doc at JPL, she returned to MIT.
 She spent nearly nine years there as a Principal Research Scientist in the Department of Earth, Atmospheric, and Planetary Sciences.
-She is now a Senior Research Scientist with SSI, and is Co-Director of the Research Branch.
-Heidi's latest research has focused on ground- and space-based studies of Uranus and Neptune.
-She is an Interdisciplinary Scientist for the James Webb Space Telescope (JWST) which is scheduled for launch in 2013, and is a member of the Science Working Group for the Giant Segmented Mirror Telescope.
+She is a Senior Research Scientist with SSI, and since 2011 has been serving as the Executive Vice President of AURA, the Association of Universities for Research in Astronomy.
+She is also Vice President of The Planetary Society.
+Heidi's research has focused on ground- and space-based studies of Uranus and Neptune, as well as impacts on Jupiter.
+She is an Interdisciplinary Scientist for the James Webb Space Telescope (JWST) which is scheduled for launch in 2018.
 Heidi also does a significant amount of award-winning education and public outreach work.
-She lives in Ridgefield, CT, with her husband and three children.
+She lives in Annandale, Virginia.

 Links